KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Each TIL file is split into pieces and passed into a `parse_article()` function and the frontmatter and header are parsed using the Python `find()` function, with a dictionary created that stores the `date`, `category`, `tags`, and `title`.
 Each dictionary is added to both a `cat_articles` and `all_articles` list, which are sorted by chronological and reverse date.

+`parse_article()` parses the file frontmatter and header and returns a dictionary containing the data

 ```python
 def parse_article(content, category):
     pos1 = content.find('- Date : ')